orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 ---> is the timeline
 ```

-You are able to create data streams of anything, not just from tap and typing events.
+You are able to create data streams out of anything, not just from tap or typing events.
-Streams are cheap and ubiquitous, anything can be a stream: variables, user inputs, properties, caches, data structures, etc.
+Streams are cheap and ubiquitous.
+Anything can be a stream: variables, user inputs, properties, caches, data structures, etc.
 For example, imagine your Twitter feed would be a data stream in the same fashion that tap events are.
 You can listen to that stream and react accordingly.